How to Insert a New Line in a Cell Using Formulas (5 Methods)

 Define Name under Formulas tab

-• The New Name dialog box will pop up.
+• In the New Name dialog box:

-• In the Refers to field, type “=CHAR(10)”.
+• In the Refers to field, type =CHAR(10).

 New Name dialog box